The problem with all the philosophical theories of humor that I have read is that they are

 be close enough to the cutting edge of what is acceptable, but without stepping over

-a church social.
-On the other hand, it might work very well at a Unitarian church, but not
+at a church social.
+On the other hand, it might work very well at a Unitarian church,

 Let’s say our atheist speaker had been delivering his speech at the invitation of a

-When the banner fell at the climax of his speech, an audience of fundamentalists might
+view.
+When the banner fell at the climax of his speech, an audience of

 Recently, Jay Leno tried to make a joke about 9/11.
 It bombed.
 He said, “Oops... too